jolie/website/www/content/downloads/downloads.md

 #### Installing:

-Download JOLIE's sources with your svn client from `https://jolie.svn.sourceforge.net/svnroot/jolie/trunk`
+Download Jolie's sources with your svn client from `https://jolie.svn.sourceforge.net/svnroot/jolie/branches/jolie_1_0`

-Go into the trunk directory.

 Open the `buildconfig/config.properties` file and change the parameters `install.launcher_dir` and `install.dir` by replacing the existing directories with your desired ones.
 Use `\\` instead of the single backslashes when writing paths.
 Example: